Use and maintenance of stone

 - Stains caused by wine, ink or dyes:

 Prepare a soft paste of gypsum and pure bleach.
-Spread this paste onto the stain and leave it to harden.
-After about half an hour, remove the hardened gypsum and rinse with plenty of water.
+Spread this paste into the stain and leave it to harden.
+After about half an hour, remove all the hardened gypsum and rinse with plenty of water.
 Repeat the operation as many times as necessary.

 - Oil or grease stains: